bantoinese83/api-gateway/docs/README.md

     cp docs/.env.example docs/.env
     ```

-5. Update the `docs/.env` file with your configuration.
+5. Update the `.env` file with your configuration.

 ## Running the Services